White lemonquail

 Serious faults

-Too broad lacing and veining on the neck.
-Too pale or brownish breast, too dark in the yellow and lemon-yellow feather areas.
-Absence of pattern on the secondary-flights.
+Deviant pattern on the neck-hackle.
+Too pale or brownish breast.
+Too dark in the yellow and lemon-yellow feather areas.
+Lack of pattern on the secondary-flights.
 White pattern on the breast.
-Too narrow, too broad, or too little lemon-yellow side lacing on the back, saddle, tail, and wing-coverts, or too broad lemon-yellow veining.
-Too much lemon-yellow in the feather field on the wings.
+Too narrow, too broad, or too little lemon-yellow edging on the back, saddle, tail- and wing-coverts or too broad lemon-yellow shaft.
+Too much lemon-yellow on the wings.

 Faults